-The British criminal justice system is failing by many measures.
-Costs are rising as is the prison population.
-The sheer pressure on the system is making it hard to introduce long overdue reforms.
-As a result recidivism rates remain high and public confidence remains low.
-Ahead of a likely squeeze on public spending over the next few years the current strategy looks unsustainable, combining as it does very high costs and little scope for cutting the underlying causes of offending.
+In 2008, the British criminal justice system was failing by many measures.
+Costs were rising as was the prison population.
+The sheer pressure on the system made it hard to introduce long overdue reforms.
+As a result recidivism rates remained high and public confidence remained low.

 This paper suggests how a menu of such interventions can be made available to a locality, and presents an overview of those structures which could ensure that the system has capacity for this, as well as how to bolster public confidence in innovative approaches, and in a radically reformed system.